Spring flowers have a delicacy about them that touches one like poetry

-1904 quote in a gardening journal kept by Mary Yoder Brown Scott.
+1904 quote recorded in a commonplace book owned by Mary Yoder Brown Scott

 The Browns also grew grapes from the First Vineyard in the United States.
-The vineyard was established on the banks of the Kentucky River (in today’s Jessamine County) by a Swiss immigrant, John James Dufour.
-John Brown helped Dufour pick the location and was a stockholder in this vineyard.
-Each stockholder received a cutting and Dufour visited Liberty Hall’s gardens in 1802 to plant the grapes.
+Swiss immigrant John James Dufour established the vineyard on the banks of the Kentucky River (in today’s Jessamine County.
+As a shareholder in this vineyard, John Brown was entitled to vine cuttings.
+Dufour visited Liberty Hall’s gardens in 1802 to plant the grapes.

-There are many varieties of trees on the property, including a Copper Beech, Gingko, and Holly.
-There are also three native Northern Catalpa trees that are important memorials for the Brown family.
-The oldest is a knotty tree located directly beside Liberty Hall and is thought to have been planted in 1800.
-Behind it stands one planted in 1900, and in 2000, Brown family descendants planted a third tree in the back yard of Liberty Hall.
+There are many varieties of trees on the property.
+Some of the older ones include a Kentucky coffeetree, copper beeches, and holly trees.
+There are also three catalpas that are important memorials for the Brown family.
+The oldest, a knotty tree located directly beside Liberty Hall, is thought to have been planted in 1800.
+Behind it stands one planted in 1900, and in 2000, Brown family descendants planted a third tree behind the second one.

 Mary Mason Scott, the last resident of Liberty Hall, is credited with introducing boxwoods to the garden around 1900 with slips from boxwoods from Mount Vernon.
 Most of the boxwood hedges in the gardens today date to 1964 and 1995, when they were planted to replace plants lost in severe freezes.

 Built elements also dot the grounds.
 The smokehouse behind Liberty Hall dates to the early 1800s.
 In the late 19th century, the family added a twig gazebo and furniture and enjoyed lawn tennis and other activities in the garden.
 A stone bench donated by the Presbyterian Church in 1926 commemorates Margaretta Brown’s involvement in the church’s Sunday School.